How Does Acupuncture Help in Weight Loss?

 Acupuncture can help with weight loss by regulating neuroendocrine function, improving the metabolism, optimizing digestion, reducing inflammation, suppressing the appetite, lessening water retention and optimizing other bodily functions that are related to obesity and weight loss.

 Leptin and ghrelin are the hunger hormones in the body; ghrelin tells the body that it is hungry, while leptin tells the body that it is full.
-Acupuncture can modulate the levels of these hormones to reduce appetite and curb overeating and snacking habits.
+Acupuncture can modulate the levels of these hormones to reduce appetite and curb overeating and snacking habits therefore, you will lose weight.

 Using points along with the stomach and kidney channel systems, it is possible to improve the function of the digestive system, which can increase the number of nutrients absorbed by the body.
 By improving digestion and gut health, one can address symptoms such as constipation and bloating, as well as other gastrointestinal issues that lead to weight gain.